SoyGema/Marine_Rescue/README.md

   * 180 seconds

- # Intended Machine Learning objective:
+ # Intended Machine Learning Objective:

  Observe the minimap, locate marines spawning on the map.
 Since medivac location are pre-determined, it should be easy to find marine location from minimap.
 This simulate, in real game-play, distinguish between location of friendly buildings and units.
 Buildings will have determined location and unable to move (normally) and unit require constant observe and micro.